Sai-Manogn/Project-File-Explorer-Application-/README.md

 **File Navigation**

-Browse directories and view their contents.
+•Browse directories and view their contents.

-Move up and down the directory tree.
+•Move up and down the directory tree.

-Change the current working directory.
+•Change the current working directory.

 **File Operations**

-Create, delete, rename, and move files and directories.
+•Create, delete, rename, and move files and directories.

-Copy files from one location to another.
+•Copy files from one location to another.

-View file properties (e.g., size, permissions, modification date).
+•View file properties (e.g., size, permissions, modification date).

 **Search Functionality**

-Search for files or directories by name or other attributes.
+•Search for files or directories by name or other attributes.

-Use wildcards or regular expressions for advanced searches.
+•Use wildcards or regular expressions for advanced searches.

 **File Viewing**

-Display the contents of a file directly in the terminal (e.g., using cat, less, or custom implementation).
+•Display the contents of a file directly in the terminal (e.g., using cat, less, or custom implementation).

-Open files with appropriate applications (e.g., text files in a text editor).
+•Open files with appropriate applications (e.g., text files in a text editor).

 **Permission Management**